How to Etch Glass: Personalized Pyrex Baking Dishes

 Glass Etching for Beginners on a glass baking dish using Martha Stewart etching creme cream from Plaid Crafts

-Carefully peel off the vinyl sticker and throw it in the garbage.
+Carefully peel off the vinyl sticker stencil and throw it directly into the garbage.

 Glass Etching for Beginners on a glass baking dish using Martha Stewart etching creme cream from Plaid Crafts